Skip to the Next Result with VLOOKUP If a Blank Cell Is Present – 3 Methods

 • Output: FALSE.

-• This logical_test checks if the VLOOKUP function returns anything other than zero.
-If it is not zero then we will get this value.
+• This logical_test checks if the VLOOKUP function returns a value other than zero.

-• Then, this formula checks the same thing with a smaller cell range, B6:C10 then B7:C10 and so on.
+• Then, the formula searches values other than zero within a smaller range, B6:C10, B7:C10 and so on.

 • Output: 2560.